 - retinopathy in premature babies

-Certain people should not have laser eye surgery for vision correction.
+Some people should not have laser eye surgery for vision correction.
 Generally, you should not get refractive laser eye surgery if you:

 - are under 18